Arowana Care Sheet

 Go to cdc.gov/healthypets for more information about aquatic life and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.